opendaylight/genius/docs/specs/of-tunnels-support-for-itm-direct-tunnels.rst

 Integration Tests
 -----------------
-Integration tests will be added once IT framework for ITM and IFM is ready.
+N/A

 CSIT
 ----
-CSIT already has test cases for tunnels which test with non OF Tunnels.
-Similar test cases will be added for OF Tunnels.
-Alternatively, some of the existing test cases that use multiple teps can be tweaked to use OF Tunnels for one of them.

 Following test cases will need to be added/expanded in Genius CSIT:

 #.
-Create a TZ with more than one TEPs set to use OF Tunnels and test datapath.
+Enhance Genius CSIT to support 3 switches
 #.
+Create a TZ with more than one TEPs set to use OF Tunnels.
+#.
 Create a TZ with mix of OF and non OF Tunnels and test datapath.
 #.
-Delete a TEP using OF Tunnels and add it again with non OF tunnels and test
+Delete a TEP using OF Tunnels and add it again with non OF tunnels.
-   the datapath.
 #.
-Delete a TEP using non OF Tunnels and add it again with OF Tunnels and test
+Delete a TEP using non OF Tunnels and add it again with OF Tunnels.
-   datapath.

 Documentation Impact
 ====================